 Quick onset of irritability

-If you are honest with yourself and review all the aforementioned reactions, you will see that you are really experiencing a subconscious triggered flashback rather than going through a panic attack.
+If you are honest with yourself and review all the aforementioned reactions, you will see that you are really experiencing subconsciously triggered flashback rather than going through a panic attack.

 Is there hope?
 The answer is YES!

 Physical Symptoms of Anxiety to Watch Out For

 Increased body temperature

 4 Tips on Stopping Anxiety in its Tracks